 Othniel, the first judge, is first mentioned in Joshua 15:17 as “Othniel son of Kenaz, Caleb’s brother.”
-As a nephew of Caleb, Othniel took on the challenge of striking down the city of Debir (or Kiriath Sepher) and, as victor, received the reward of Achsah as his wife (she is called Seraiah in 1 Chronicles 4:13).
+As a nephew of Caleb, Othniel took on the challenge of conquering the city of Debir (or Kiriath Sepher) and driving out the Canaanites there.
+As the victor, Othniel received the reward of Achsah, Caleb’s daughter, as his wife.
 Othniel had two sons named Hathath and Meonothai and was from the tribe of Judah (1 Chronicles 4:13).

 Othniel lived in Debir in the land of Judah after this time.
 Through his wife’s influence, he obtained from his uncle Caleb the upper and lower springs in the land of the Negeb (Joshua 15:19).